gquito/msl-bot/README.md

 ## Common Issues
 ### Window/Control Handle not found.
   - This issue can be fixed by correctly setting the Bot config.
-Refer to *Changing Bot Config, Step 1* of **How to use bot** section.
+Refer to [*Changing Bot Config*](https://github.com/GkevinOD/msl-bot#changing-bot-config), Step 1 of **How to use bot** section.

 ![Window/Control handle error](https://i.imgur.com/m21F7iP.png)